Standards #3: assess & reflect

 Short surveys, quick polls, or informal check-ins work well.

-Real-time feedback (during or immediately after the event) is often more accurate and accessible.
+Real-time feedback (during or immediately after the event) is often best.

 Keep it brief.
 People are more likely to respond.